 On 06/08/2014 Google announced that HTTPS would become a ranking signal which made a huge impact on the Internet and motivated many websites to move from HTTP to HTTPS.
 Since then Google constantly showed it's will in order to create an HTTPS world.

-Big and established websites were hesitating about moving to HTTPS becouse of 30x redirects due to Pagerank dilution.
+Big and established websites were hesitating about moving to HTTPS because of 30x redirects due to Pagerank dilution.
 Therefore recently Google's Gary Illyes confirms 301, 302, 30x redirects do not lose any Pagerank value anymore.

 Supporting HTTP2 on Chrome only if encrypted